Sportsbook news results for the search term: sportsinteraction

 ii. receiving or accepting instructions of any kind in relation to funds held in, or to be deposited to, the player’s account;

-iii. providing odds, lines or any other information related to a sporting or other event
+iii. providing odds, lines or any other information related to a sporting or

 Bodog (SBR rating A+) absorbs Bowmans (SBR rating A) USA accounts.
 All transferred Bowmans player balances received a 10% bonus with a 1x roll-over that can be forfeited if the player prefers to withdraw funds.
 Players can now log into Bodog using their Bowmans account details.
 Pending wagers are expected to be imported to Bodog’s system in 24 to 48 hours.
 Players who also held a Bodog account will have their Bowmans balances moved to the original Bodog account within 24-48 hours and will have two active Bodog accounts until the consolidation is complete.
 Bowmans says the decision was influenced by their casino and poker providers, which both stopped servicing US residents, and their European bank refusing to support a US-serving gaming company.
 Bowmans will refocus on Canadian, European and Asian markets after cutting away over half of its client base.

 SportsInteraction (SBR rating C-): Player reports submitting banking details three times in the month of October.
 He received an email October 31st stating: Thank you for contacting Sports Interaction.
 After reviewing your account I see that your bank details have just been updated today!
 You withdrawal should be reaching you soon.
 We are truly sorry for your frustration and thank you for your patience.